day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Parameter combination backtesting
+###  parameter combination backtesting

-When multi-process optimization，Each process runsoptimizefunction，The results of the composition and the output parameter optimization target field。It comprises the following steps：
+ when multi-process optimization ， each process runs optimize function ， the results of the composition and the output parameter optimization target field .  it comprises the following steps ：
-- Call backtesting engine
+-  call backtesting engine
-- Backtesting input settings
+-  backtesting input settings
-- Input parameters for the combination to the policy
+-  input parameters for the combination to the policy
-- Running back-tested
+-  running back-tested
-- Return back test results，include：Parameter combination、Objective optimization field values、Strategy statistical indicators
+-  return back test results ， include ： parameter combination ,  objective optimization field values ,  strategy statistical indicators

 ```
 def optimize(